denocris/Introduction-to-Computer-Architectures-for-HPC/D4-hands-on/README.rst

 Run stream benchmark to test different performance when wrongly assigned the processor
 ==========================================================================================

 Download the stream benchmark (https://www.cs.virginia.edu/stream/), compile it and familiarize with it.
+The compile flags are `-DSTREAM_ARRAY_SIZE=400000000 -O3 -xHost -mcmodel=medium -openmp`.

 Tasks: